harounabidi/mqtt/README.md

 1. Copy the contents of `.env.example` file.
 2. Create a new file named `.env`.
-3. Paste the copied contents into the `.env` file
+3. Paste the copied contents into the `.env` file.
 4. Replace the placeholders with your actual MaQiaTTo credentials.
 Replace `username` with your MaQiaTTo username and `password` with your MaQiaTTo password.

 Example .env file: